chethann/chethann.github.io/_posts/2024-11-08-navigation-viewmodel.md

 title: ViewModels with hilt and compose navigation
 date: 2024-11-07 12:00:00 +0000
 categories: [android, compose]
-tags: [viewmodel, hilt, compose navigation]
+tags: [android, viewmodel, hilt, compose, navigation]
 ---

-# ViewModels with hilt and compose navigation

 As per the official documentation, hilt is the recommended solution for dependency injection in Android apps, and works seamlessly with Compose.
 Hilt also integrates with the Navigation Compose library and gives a developer-friendly API to create ViewModels in Compose projects.
-One can also check https://developer.android.com/jetpack/compose/libraries#hilt-navigation
+One can also check [Compose Hilt and Navigation](https://developer.android.com/jetpack/compose/libraries#hilt-navigation)

 We can use ***hiltViewModel()*** function to get an instance of a ViewModel which is annotated with ***@HiltViewModel***.
 Ex: